Graphic: What U.S. police are shooting at protesters

 While many of the U.S. events have been peaceful, some have turned violent, with scenes of arson, looting and clashes with police.

 Police have used a range of weapons against peaceful protesters as well as members of the press during the demonstrations.
 Described as non-lethal, these weapons can seriously injure, disable and even kill.
-(GRAPHIC: tmsnrt.rs/3eW20Ew)
+(GRAPHIC: tmsnrt.rs/3gXIskJ)

 Chemical irritants include tear gas and pepper spray, which cause sensations of burning, pain and inflammation of the airways.